nuxeo-sandbox/nuxeo-s3-utils/README.md

     <!-- REQUIRED
          Multipart upload is always possible.
          These values must be set and not empty.
-Set it to 0 if you want to use the default values -->
+Set it to 0 if you want to use the default AWS values -->
     <minimumUploadPartSize>0</minimumUploadPartSize>
     <multipartUploadThreshold>0</multipartUploadThreshold>
   </s3Handler>